Why use an O3 sensor?

 Industrial Applications of Ozone

 Because of its toxic properties and because it can be manufactured relatively inexpensively, ozone has found a range of industrial uses primarily as a disinfectant or sterilizing agent.
-It is used extensively in the food and beverage industry, water treatment, manufacturing, odor control, and sterilization in medical and domestic environments.
+It is used extensively in the food and beverage industry, water treatment, odor control, and sterilization in medical and domestic environments.
 Aeroqual make a range of monitors with an O3 sensor for the precise detection, measurement and control of industrial ozone.

 Ozone in the Upper Atmosphere